Skip to main content

 Introduction to WebJET Elements

-WebJET Elements is a modern UI component library built on web components.
-It provides encapsulated, reusable elements that work in plain HTML/JavaScript as well as in applications built with React or Vue.
+WebJET Elements are a modern set of UI components built on web components.
+They provide encapsulated and reusable elements that you can use in pure HTML/JavaScript and in applications built on React or Vue.

-Once the library is loaded, the components are registered as custom elements, so you can use them directly in markup such as <wje-button>, <wje-card>, or <wje-dialog>.
+Once the library is loaded, the components are registered as custom elements, so you can use them directly in the markup, for example as <wje-button>, <wje-card> or <wje-dialog>.

 Start creating your application by installing WebJET elements.